lwmqn/qnode/README.md

 **Arguments:**

 1. `oid` (_String|Number_): Id of the Object that owns the Resources.
-    The `oid` can be an IPSO-defined or LWM2M-defined id in string or in number.
+    `oid` can be an IPSO-defined or LWM2M-defined identifiers in string or in number.
 Please refer to the [lwm2m-id](https://github.com/simenkid/lwm2m-id#5-table-of-identifiers) for all pre-defined ids.
 If `oid` is not a pre-defined identifer, LWMQN will regard it as a private one.

 2. `iid` (_String|Number_): Id of the Object Instance that owns the Resource.
-    It is common to use numbers to enumerate Object Instances, but using a string for the `iid` is okay too, e.g., 12, '12' and 'my_instance01' are all valid.
+    It is common to use numbers to enumerate Object Instances, but using a string for the `iid` is also accepted, e.g., 12, '12' and 'my_instance01' are all valid.

 3. `resrcs` (_Object_): An object with rid-value pairs to describe the Resources.
-    Each key represents the `rid` and each value is the Resource value.
-Resource value can be a primitive, an data object or object with specific methods, i.e. `read()`, `write()`, `exec()`.
-Please refer to section [Resources Planning](#Resources) for Resource initializing how-tos.
+    Each key represents a `rid` and each value is the corresponding Resource value.
+Resource value can be a primitive, an data object, or an object with specific methods, i.e. `read()`, `write()`, `exec()`.
+Please refer to section [Resources Planning](#Resources) for more details of Resource initializztion.
     </br>

 **Returns:**